BDC Hamburger Icon

 2. Finding funding is a crucial challenge when starting a business.

-Finding investors and funding is one of the biggest startup challenges new business owners face.
-Not every business needs an immediate, significant cash infusion, but you must ensure you can keep the business running for the long term.
+Finding business investors and financing sources is one of the biggest challenges new business owners face.
+Not every business needs an immediate, significant cash infusion.
+But, you must ensure you can keep the business running for the long term.

 How to overcome funding challenges

-Here are some best practices for overcoming startup funding challenges:
+Here are some best practices for overcoming the challenges of securing funding:

-• Utilize SCORE resources: SCORE offers mentors, education and advisors to help small businesses succeed.
-Speak with a mentor at SCORE to get their thoughts on the best funding course of action for your business based on your goals.
+• Utilize SCORE resources: SCORE, an SBA resource partner, offers mentors, education and advisors to help small businesses succeed.
+Visit the SCORE website to access mentor advice on the best course of action for your business’s funding.

-• Consider a microloan: Microloans ― typically for less than $50,000 ― are another option for new business owners.
-Because they’re smaller, microloans are easier to qualify for and provide borrowing opportunities that may not otherwise be available to you.
-You can use a microloan for a startup project, to get a business off the ground, as working capital or to fund equipment purchases, office leases or new hires.
+• Consider a microloan: Microloans — typically for less than $50,000 — are another option for new business owners.
+Because they’re smaller, microloans are easier to qualify for.
+Plus, they provide borrowing opportunities that may not otherwise be available to you.
+You can use a microloan for a startup project, to get a business off the ground or as working capital.
+Or, you can fund equipment purchases, office leases or new hires.
 Different microlenders have various rules about using the funds and different qualification requirements (such as a minimum credit score).

 • Consider an SBA loan: SBA small business loan programs aim to help entrepreneurs who want to start or expand a business.
-(The SBA also has a microloan program, so contact your local SBA office to learn more.)
+(The SBA also has a microloan program; contact your local SBA office to learn more.)

 • Create an investor pitch: Before presenting your business idea to investors, perfect your pitch.
 Investors, banks and other lenders will want to understand your vision for success.
 The better you articulate this vision, the more likely you’ll get the funding you need.